h12w/gspec/DESIGN.md

 * setup run once before all tests
 * teardown run once after all tests

-Besides tests themselves, there must be some mechanism to gather all the test cases together and run them (test runner).

-go-test meed the requirement above by providing a way to define a test (test functions with specific signature) and a mechanism to gather tests (specific function/file naming conventions).
+"go test" meed the requirement above by providing a way to define a test (test functions with specific signature).
 It is minimal yet flexible.
 It can support concurency at test function level easily.
-However, go-test does nothing to help the developer with setup/teardown, devlopers have to figure out themselves.
+However, "go test" does nothing to help the developer with setup/teardown, devlopers have to figure out themselves.

 Traditional xUnit style testing frameworks implement each step above as virtual